The Era of AI-Generated Generic Guest Post Pitches Has to Come to an End

 • (currently) carefully analyzing clients' websites for a proper SEO makeover

-(I'm doing SEO consulting now — go take advantage of the beta era before the prices increase! 👀)
+(I'm doing SEO consulting now, so go take advantage of the beta era before the prices increase! 👀)

 And yet… before I can do any of that… I have to delete 37 emails (not even counting the ones that do not survive my spam filters) that all say some version of: